 Hand sanitiser stations are available throughout the building.
 Everyone entering the building will be required to sanitise hands upon entry and to wash hands frequently and thoroughly, for at least 20 seconds whilst they are in the building.
 We ask that individuals avoid touching their face as much as possible whilst on site.

-Wearing of facemasks will be required when moving through shared areas of the building.
-Wearing of facemasks in the pottery, art room, exhibition room and office may also be requested.
+Wearing of facemasks will be preferred when moving through shared areas of the building to protect yourselves and staff.
+Wearing of facemasks in the pottery, art room, exhibition room and office may also be preferred and are encouraged.
 We may change these rules at any time depending on the changing situation and government guidance.

 Please only use the lift if necessary.
 Capacity of the lift is restricted to one participant at a time, although two people who live in the same household may share the lift.
 If you know that you will need assistance to use the lift, please ensure that you notify a member of staff before your visit.